NickGrunert/master-thesis/modules/00_data.typ

       label: <fig:input:heatmaps>,
     )

-    @fig:input:heatmaps shows the geometries in question colored as a heatmap for the building area, the bounding box area, the ration between the two and the number of building parts.
+    @fig:input:heatmaps shows the geometries in question coloured as a heatmap for the building area, the bounding box area, the ratio between the two and the number of building parts.
-    An excessively large area generally menas unneccessary complexity.
+    An area that is too large generally means unnecessary complexity.
-    A big bounding box itself is not problematic, since a big building conversly has a big bounding box.
+    A large bounding box itself is not a problem, as a large building will have a large bounding box.
-    However, the third row showing the ratio between them showcases problematic buildings, as buildings with a low ratio are generally not desirable, because they do not serve as good examples.
+    However, the third row, showing the ratio between them, shows problematic buildings, as buildings with a low ratio are generally undesirable, as they do not serve as good examples.

-    Most buildings appear to not have a high amount of building parts.
+    Most buildings do not appear to have a large number of parts.
-    However, some of them exceed the scale, having up to almost 250 building parts.
+    However, some of them exceed the scale, with up to almost 250 parts.
-    Closer analysis reveals that this is a general sign of the building containing a lot of rounded segments, since those are split into many individual triangular segments inside the geometries.
+    Closer analysis reveals that this is a general sign that the building contains many rounded segments, as these are broken down into many individual triangular segments within the geometries.

     Next, @fig:input:statistics lays down the statistics over the identified relevant data, showing the distribution as bar plots as well as line plots with median and mean values.
-    Note that the graphs are cutting off 7%, 11% and 12% for overlapping building parts, area and bounding box area respectively in order for better visualisation.
+    Note that the plots do not show 7%, 11% and 12% of the values for overlapping building parts, area and bounding box area respectively for better visualisation.
-    Particularly notable are the differences between median and mean.
+    The differences between median and mean are particularly striking.
-    Normally, the assumption could be made that the data should roughly be normally distributed.
+    Normally one would expect the data to be approximately normally distributed.
-    The discrepancy here stems from errors inside the data, which affects all of these graphs, since they are not independent of each other.
+    The discrepancy here is due to errors in the data, which affect all of these graphs as they are not independent of each other.

     #subpar.grid(
       columns: 2,